03 Using R syntax

 to determine

 context of the text sections into the analysis.
-Altogether, this example
+Altogether, this sample

 and